Speedy Long: Life and career

 Long served in Congress from 1965 to 1973.
 In 1972, he ran for Governor of Louisiana, but placed eighth in the Democratic primary, winning just 5 percent of the vote and losing to Edwin Edwards.
 Long declined to seek re-election later that year, and his cousin Gillis again ran, winning the district and being re-elected six times.

 Instead, in 1972, Speedy Long successfully ran to be District Attorney of the 28th Judicial District, which included Caldwell and LaSalle parishes.
 He re-elected unopposed in 1978.
 He declined to seek another term in 1984, and instead ran for Governor in 1987.
 Long finished in a distant sixth place, winning just 1.2 percent of the vote.

 After his loss in the 1987 gubernatorial election, Long returned to the practice of law.
 In 1994, he was appointed as a District Judge in the 28th Judicial District, serving until a successor was elected later that year.
 In 1995, Long ran for LaSalle Parish Sheriff, but placed fourth in the primary and did not advance to the runoff election.

 Long was inducted into the Louisiana Political Hall of Fame in 1996.
-He died died on October 5, 2006, in Jena, Louisiana.
+He died on October 5, 2006, in Jena, Louisiana.